-A European project advisory committee has been set up to provide strategic advice and to strengthen European developing country research partnerships.
-It brings together five leading experts:
+A European project advisory committee was set up to provide strategic advice and to strengthen European developing country research partnerships.
+It brought together five leading experts:

 - Dr Linda Collette, Secretary of the FAO Commission on Genetic Resources for Food and Agriculture;

 - Professor Graham Dutfield, Leeds University;

 - Professor Janice Jiggins, Wageningen University; and

 - Geoff Tansey, agriculture and intellectual property expert.

 The project was funded by the European Union’s Agriculture Research for Development programme, and part-funded by UK aid.